userminer2/EclipsedOScompton/README.md

     -A graghical bug(unfixable at least for now) to do with alt + tab where there are no extra effects.

 # Changelog:

+EclipsedOSlite 1.1rc1 -> EclipsedOSlite 1.1rc2

+Changed keyboard layout to be uk chromebook.
+.basrc is not updated yet.

 EclipsedOScompton 1.1b03 -> EclipsedOSlite 1.1rc1